fogleman/Craft/README.md

 Just a few thousand lines of modern C++ using modern OpenGL 3.3 (shaders).

-This client requires a server to run.
-You need to start a server on the same computer for a single player like experience.
+To play the game, you can connect to the official server at `play.konstructs.org`, or start your own server, even on the same computer for a single player like experience.

 For more information see our web page at http://www.konstructs.org